giantswarm/logging-operator/README.md

 This operator is in charge of handling the setup and configuration of the logging stack at Giant Swarm.

-It reconciles `cluster.cluster.x-k8s.io` objects and makes sure each `Cluster` is provided with:
+It reconciles `cluster.cluster.x-k8s.io` objects and makes sure each `Cluster` is provided with logging agents:
 - [`promtail`](https://github.com/giantswarm/promtail-app) instance
 - [`grafana-agent`](https://github.com/giantswarm/grafana-agent-app) instance
-- and the necessary configuration to ship logs into [`loki`](https://github.com/giantswarm/loki-app).
+and the necessary configuration to ship logs into [`loki`](https://github.com/giantswarm/loki-app).

 ## Getting started